openesper/esper/README.md

     │   │   └── jtag-header             	# 10-pin header for JTAG & UART, meant to be used with programmer
     │   └── programmer                  # KiCad project for programmer/debugger
     └── software                    # Software root directory
-        ├── default blacklist           # List of URLs that will be blocked by default ├── firmware                    # ESP-IDF project that contains all code for Esper ├── scripts                     # Scripts used in build process and testing ├── tests                       # Scripts used in testing (not started yet) └── website                     # Hugo project used to generate website
+        ├── firmware                    # ESP-IDF project that contains all code for Esper ├── scripts                     # Scripts used in build process and testing └── website                     # For website development, contains symbolic links to HTML files